willie68/osmltools/README.md

 # Install
 This is a typically copy/run program.
 Simply unzip into a folder and you can use it.
 For easier use, you should save the program to a path that is already entered in the system path, or you can enter the extraction path there.

+## Update

+If you want to update your version, just download the latest version from my GitHub repository and unzip it into the previous folder.

 # Usage

 ## Check

 This will check all files in the sd card folder and write the cleaned files to the output folder.
 Different errors and warnings will be reported.
 Syntax:
 `osml check -s <sd card folder> -o <output folder> [-v] [-w] [-r <report name>]`